 - Torre del Moro, 47 meters tall, is the highest point in the city.
 From the top of the tower, there are incredible views over the Umbrian valley and hills.

 - Saint Patrick's Well, built in the early 16th century, is an architectural marvel.
 Its double spiral staircases run along the sides of the well, 62 meters deep, without meeting.
 Each has 248 steps and is just wide enough for pack animals to descend and then carry water back up.

-- Albornz Fortress is a Spanish castle at one end of the upper town where an Etruscan temple once stood.
-The original fortress was town down and this one dates from the mid-fifteenth century.
+- Albornoz Fortress is a Spanish castle at one end of the upper town where an Etruscan temple once stood.
+The original fortress was torn down and this one dates from the mid-fifteenth century.

 Shopping in Orvieto